More Dart — Literally

 Follow the installation instructions on dart packages.

-Import one or more of the packages into your Dart code using:
+Or one or more of the specific packages into your Dart code:

 This library started in April 2013 as I was working through the puzzles of Project Euler and encountered some missing features in Dart.
 Over time the library grew and became more useful in many other places, so I created this reusable library.